cairis-platform/cairis/docs/responses.rst

 one or more roles.

 By choosing to *Transfer* a risk, we acknowledge that dealing with a risk is out of scope for this project.
-It may still, however, have a cost associated with it and, by accepting the risk, the risk must become the responsibility of one or more roles.
+It may, however, have a cost associated with it and, by accepting the risk, the risk must become the responsibility of one or more roles.